-In the example in Section 10.1, it is worth calling special attention to the line for f in [a,b]:
+In the example in Section 9.1, it is worth calling special attention to the line for f in [a,b]:

 where a and b are objects of type textfile.
-This illustrates the fact that the elements within a list do not have to be scalars.28 Much more importantly, it illustrates that really effective use of Python means staying away from classic C-style loops and expressions with array elements.
+This illustrates the fact that the elements within a list do not have to be scalars, and that we can loop through a nonscalar list.
+Much more importantly, it illustrates that really effective use of Python means staying away from classic C-style loops and expressions with array elements.
 This is what makes for much cleaner, clearer and elegant code.
 It is where Python really shines.